Tfindelkind/automation/move_vm/README.md

 # move_vm

-mv_vm - golang binary which leverages the Nutanix REST API to move a VM from one container to another one (AKA SVMOTION)
+move_vm - golang binary which leverages the Nutanix REST API to move a VM from one container to another one (AKA SVMOTION)

 !!!
 Nutanix AHV ONLY - SOURCE VM MUST BE STOPPED-> no online motion !!!